stridesprogramming/stridesprogramming.github.io/content/tips/making-a-homepage-with-hugo/index.md

 In your `layouts/home.html` you'll use Go code to read variables and content from other files.
 Replace "Best" with `{{ .Content }}`.
 The `{{}}` curly braces indicate Go code is happening, the `.` is all the information currently available, and the `Content` is a specific variable carrying data.
 If you look at localhost:1313, you'll see no content.
 To add content for the home page make the `content/_index.md` file and add some markdown, like `# *Best* Website Ever`.

-Know More!
-Hugo encourages you to put the HTML the browser uses in `layouts` and populate it with content the user sees from `content`.
+Hugo encourages you to put the HTML the browser uses in `layouts` and populate it with the words the user sees from `content`.

 ## Wrapping Up
 You have a Hugo homepage with Markdown content that gets added to an HTML layout.
 Edit either file to go wild with your home page!